jonathb/vansdocker/README.md

+# ?TODO Blow this away - vagrant stuff is passee - stick everything on GCP.

-# ansible-docker-vagrant
+# kotlin beginner demo on ansible-docker-vagrant

-An example to demonstrate the power of Ansible, Docker and Vagrant.
+An eg to demo kotlin, which in 2016 I hadn't heard of.
+It runs on Ansible, Docker and Vagrant.
-Includes small Hello World application written in Kotlin exposing a RESTfull API endpoint which can be accessed directly from host machine.
+Just a small HelloWorld Kotlin exposing a RESTfull API endpoint which can be accessed directly from host machine.

 [Here](https://vtorosyan.github.io/ansible-docker-vagrant/) is a blog post for this repository.